vlievin/medical-reasoning/README.md

 poetry run poe pubmedqa_test
 ```

+## Samples

+Samples of generated CoTs for the USMLE, MedMCQA and PubMedQA datasets can be accessed [here]({vlievin.github.io/medical-reasoning).

 ## Cached GPT-3 predictions

 All GPT-3 completions are automatically cached (see `medical_reasoning/models/cache.py`) and re-used whenever the API is called using the same parameters.
 You can find all the cached completions (all experiments, all the chain-of-thoughts) in the following zip files;